Category Archives: Holy Days

 All about Holy Week

 Holy Week is the week immediately before Easter.
-It begins with Palm Sunday and leads up to Easter Sunday, the highlight of the Christian calendar.
+It begins with Palm Sunday and leads up to Easter Sunday.
+It is the highlight of the Christian calendar.

 The earliest allusion to the custom of marking this whole week with special observances is found in the Apostolic Constitutions from Syria, dating from the second half of the 3rd century.